SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise1/README.md

 - data structures by using [entity definitions](https://cap.cloud.sap/docs/cds/cdl#entities-views)
 - how data structures are consumed by using [service definitions](https://cap.cloud.sap/docs/cds/cdl#services)

-In this step, you'll define a simple service, which also defines it's own entity.
+In this step, you'll define a simple service, which also defines its own entity.
 In more complex applications, services usually expose projections on entities defined in the data model.
 You will see this later in [Exercise 2](../exercise2/README.md).

 1. Right-click on the `srv` folder, choose **New File**.